 Prior to Submission for External Examination

 Candidates are required to maintain active registration until Graduate and Postdoctoral Studies has confirmed acceptance of the final dissertation and associated forms and approvals post-Oral Defence.
-The Candidate and his/her Graduate Program must ensure the Candidate’s program end date will allow time for completion of the Final Doctoral Examination.
+The candidate and the graduate program must ensure the candidate’s program end date will allow time for completion of the Final Doctoral Examination.
 If a program end date extension is required, please contact the Doctoral Exams team to discuss this.

 All of the following must be submitted to Graduate and Postdoctoral Studies before the Final Doctoral Examination can begin:

 - Graduate Program Approval of Doctoral Dissertation for External Examination form.
 The candidate should contact the graduate program office well in advance to discuss the process for submission of this memo to Graduate and Postdoctoral Studies.
 Both the research supervisor's and the graduate advisor's signatures are required on the form.

 - Electronic version of the dissertation (PDF) submitted via email to the Doctoral Exams team as an attachment.
 Please do not submit a disk and do not bring the dissertation to the Graduate and Postdoctoral Studies office on a memory stick.

 - If the dissertation is too large to submit by email, please contact the Doctoral Exams team to discuss other options for electronic submission.

 - If requested, one printed copy of the completed and approved dissertation.
 The candidate and research supervisor will be notified of the external examiner's format preference by email when the external examiner is confirmed by Graduate and Postdoctoral Studies.

 - The paper copy must be cerlox-bound with a clear front cover.
 This copy may be submitted with double-sided pages.